cs-shadowbq/psfalcon-docker/README.dev.md

 * Alpine - Lightweight workload (3.x) (~250mb)
 * UBI8 - RedHat Official Universal Container Build (8.x)

+Additional, and bump versions of the `mcr.microsoft.com` versions are availble by pulling `curl -L https://mcr.microsoft.com/v2/powershell/tags/list`

 ## Building & Publishing

 There a few files included in repo to assist with building and publishing the docker container.